Elections

 decorative

-Nominations are now closed.
+Nominations are now open.
+The deadline for nominations is March 2, 2026.
 Please contact Adam Jackson, Director of Governance, with any questions.

 Council of Deans Chair-elect

 A nominee must be an active AACP and COD member.
 The Chair-elect of the Council will alternate on an annual basis between a CEO Dean and an Assistant/Associate Dean.
-Nominees for 2025 COD Chair-elect position will hold the title of Assistant or Associate Dean.
+Nominees for 2026 COD Chair-elect position will hold the title of CEO Dean.
 The Chair-elect shall be elected by the Council to a three-year successive term with one year as Chair-elect, one year as Chair, and one year as Immediate Past Chair, beginning with the termination of the annual meeting.

 • Serves as a member of the American Association of Colleges of Pharmacy’s Board of Directors and commits to serving on the board for three years